MaxandTheSolarSystem/MaxandTheSolarSystem/README.md

 -  ![temtem](https://github.com/MaxandTheSolarSystem/MaxandTheSolarSystem/assets/165223802/2b23bbc2-1a73-42e6-908b-890ea7ef7e6b)
 -  ✧. ┊ Tem - Comfort
 -  ✧. ┊ She/They/It/Cat
 -  ✧. ┊ Tem is friendly!
 Feel free to interact with cat as long as you may like!
-She does speak like a temmie though, so people will dyslexia or have trouble reading, please IWC!
+She does speak like a temmie though, so people with dyslexia or that have trouble reading, please IWC!
 -  *.·:·.✧ ✦✧.·:·.*
 -  ![plum](https://github.com/MaxandTheSolarSystem/MaxandTheSolarSystem/assets/165223802/569e85ab-9b97-40e6-b9b2-afec4c68192b)
 -  ✧. ┊ Plum - Protector, Sexual Alter/Sexual Trauma Holder